GilRaitses/pax/docs/logs/MASTER_TODO.md

 **Objective:** Establish standardized format for vision model outputs that can be embedded into the search algorithm.

+**What this means:** When we analyze camera images with computer vision models, we need a consistent way to represent what the models detect (like "5 pedestrians, 2 cars, high crowd density") so the pathfinding algorithm can use this information.

 **Tasks:**
 - [ ] Research leading ML models for vision analysis in urban camera networks
-  - YOLOv8n (object detection)
-  - Detectron2 (instance segmentation)
-  - CLIP (scene understanding)
+  - **YOLOv8n:** Fast object detection model that can identify people, cars, bikes in images
+  - **Detectron2:** More detailed model that can identify individual objects and their boundaries
+  - **CLIP:** Model that understands scene context (e.g., "busy intersection", "quiet street")
-  - Traffic flow estimation models
+  - **Traffic flow estimation models:** Specialized models for measuring how many people/vehicles are moving
-- [ ] Define feature vector structure:
+- [ ] Define feature vector structure (a list of numbers representing what we see):
-  - Pedestrian count
-  - Vehicle count
-  - Crowd density metrics
-  - Visual complexity scores
-  - Lighting conditions
-  - Weather indicators
-  - Temporal features (time of day, day of week)
+  - **Pedestrian count:** How many people are visible
+  - **Vehicle count:** How many cars/trucks/bikes
+  - **Crowd density metrics:** How crowded the area is (people per square meter)
+  - **Visual complexity scores:** How visually "busy" or "noisy" the scene is
+  - **Lighting conditions:** Bright, dim, nighttime, etc.
+  - **Weather indicators:** Clear, rainy, foggy, etc.
+  - **Temporal features:** Time of day (morning rush hour vs. late night), day of week (weekday vs. weekend)
 - [ ] Create schema/documentation for empirical data format
-- [ ] Design embedding strategy for search algorithm integration
+- [ ] Design embedding strategy for search algorithm integration (how to convert these features into numbers the pathfinding algorithm can use)

 **Deliverables:**
 - Empirical data structure specification document